MONTRÉAL MONSTRUM SOCIETY / SOCIÉTÉ MONSTRUM DE MONTRÉAL

 Picture

-On a final note, not long after we had our first meeting in August of 2021 to discuss this issue's special dossier, guest editor Denis Saltykov passed away suddenly.
-Denis was bright and gracious, expressing to me in an email that having the dossier appear in Monstrum would be "a solid reason to be proud."
+Dedication: Not long after we had our first meeting in August of 2021 to discuss this issue's special Dossier, guest editor Denis Saltykov passed away suddenly.
+Denis was bright and gracious, expressing to me in one of his emails that having the Dossier appear in Monstrum would be "a solid reason to be proud."
 And while I am equally proud to be able to present it, I'm very sad that we did not have the chance to work with Denis.
-I want to thank Iva Ivanilova, a wonderful scholar and Denis' wife, for stepping in to see the dossier to completion.
+I want to express sincere thanks to Eva Ivanilova, a wonderful scholar, a contributor to this issue, and Denis' wife, for stepping in to guide the Dossier to completion.
 We dedicate this issue of Monstrum to the memory of Denis Saltykov.

 — Kristopher Woofter

-Acknowledgments: Monstrum would like to thank our editorial board, as well as our collaborators, contributors and peer reviewers, and to the Monstrum Student Essay Prize Jurors: Eva Crocker, Ildikó Glasser-Hille, Karen Herland, and Marcus Prasad.
+Acknowledgments: Monstrum would like to thank our editorial board, as well as our collaborators, contributors and peer reviewers.
+Thanks also to the Monstrum Student Essay Prize Jurors: Eva Crocker, Ildikó Glasser-Hille, Karen Herland, and Marcus Prasad.
 Special thanks to director Nikita Lavretski for permission to use an image from Sasha's Hell on the cover.
-And thanks also to Stacey Abbott, Mario DeGiglio-Bellemare, Mark Jancovich, Lorna Piatti-Farnell, Gary D. Rhodes, Alanna Thain, and the Collective for Research on Epistemologies and Ontologies of Embodied Risk (CORÉRISC).
+And, finally, thanks to Stacey Abbott, Mario DeGiglio-Bellemare, Mark Jancovich, Lorna Piatti-Farnell, Gary D. Rhodes, Jay Shea, Alanna Thain, and the Collective for Research on Epistemologies and Ontologies of Embodied Risk (CORÉRISC).

 Monstrum is published by the Montréal Monstrum Society (MMS).
 We are grateful for the generous support of the Fonds de recherche du Québec - Société et culture. | Monstrum est reconnaissant du généreux soutien du Fonds de recherche du Québec - Société et culture (FRQSC).